ajay-sundaram/samantha-ai/README.md

 # Samantha-AI
-A conversational bot that has a built-in personality matrix engine that builds character over time.
+A conversational bot that has a character (over time).